 - Exercise – Exercising during fasting, especially before Iftar is strictly not recommended as it can lead to hypoglycemia.
 People with diabetes should also avoid sleeping before Iftar so that they can remain cautious about signs of hypoglycemia as it is more likely to occur during the later hours of fasting.

-Managing diabetes during Ramzan is all about planning and making smart choices to manage the condition better.
+Managing diabetes during Ramadan is all about planning and making smart choices to manage the condition better.
 The mfine app brings you the best specialists for online consultation the minute you need them.
-So, if you wish to consult with top dietitians regarding managing diabetes during Ramzan with a diet plan that is best suited for you, then get on the mfine app right away.
+So, if you wish to consult with top dietitians regarding managing diabetes during Ramadan with a diet plan that is best suited for you, then get on the mfine app right away.